Hi there mamas!

 One cool thing I didn’t know was that they have smart social buttons.
 This means SumoMe analyzes where your readers are sharing your content and places the social media platform that has more shares first.

-ShareThis is another free tool you can use for your share buttons.
-From what I know it’s easy to set up and customize (but you need some knowledge with coding).
-The share buttons look modern and sleek and it’s another option if you aren’t a fan of SumoMe.
+Grow is another free tool you can use for your share buttons.
+From what I know it’s easy to set up and customize and they were once called Social Pug which I highly reccommend.

 Lead Generation Tool